 Read Also: How To Get Long Nails In One Week In 2019

-It also went further to prove that Nail growth in male is a bit slower than that of a female.
-In a male, the higher growth rate is usually attributed to the right hand while the higher growth rate for toes is on the left leg.
+It also went further to prove that Nail growth in males is a bit slower than that of a female.
+In a male, the higher growth rate is usually attributed to the right hand, while the higher growth rate for toes is on the left leg.

 Fingernail Anatomy: Do Nails in finger and Toe grows at the same pace?

-NO, fingernails and toenails don’t grow at the same rate, they grow at a different pace.
+NO, fingernails, and toenails don’t grow at the same rate; they grow at a different pace.
 Fingernails grow up to four times (4 X) faster than toenails.
-Nails, in general, grow at an average rate of 2-3 mm a month in human.
+Nails, in general, grow at an average rate of 2-3 mm a month in humans.

 In a nutshell, fingernails require 3-6 months to attain full growth from the scratch while toenails require approximately 12-18 months.

-although, the actual growth rate may be dependent upon some certain factors such as age, gender, season, diet etc.
+Although, the actual growth rate may be dependent upon some specific factors such as age, gender, season, diet, etc.